adriaanbd/swtesting/general-concepts/README.md

+## Introduction

+Finding failures in software is important.
+If we can find and fix them, we'll eventually run out of bugs and have software that works reliably.

+Its intimidating to look at software testing from a macro perspective, as a large problem, if you consider that neither Microsoft or Google were able to eliminate all the bugs in their products.
+So, how could we possibly resolve all of the bugs in our software, considering neither of those two tech giants resolved theirs?

+This is achieved by looking at it from a micro perspective, since the testing problem is not a large problem but rather a collection of small problems, wherein known techniques that have been and are being used in the industry could be applied.

 ## What is testing?
 From a general perspective, a software under test requires a source of test input(s) to be able to produce test output(s), which is processed through an acceptability check.